jnr0790/tictactoe-client/README.md

 # TIC TAC TOE

-This fun application let's users play the class game of Tic Tac Toe in their browser.
+This fun application let's users play the classic game of Tic Tac Toe in their browser.

 ## App Link